 Note that while all these international mobile hotspots claim 4G LTE performance (max download of 150 Mbps and max upload of 50 Mbps), if the local LTE signal is weak or non-existent these devices will switch to 3G or even 2G mode in order to connect.
 And of course, even with a strong 4G LTE network, your upload/download performance will normally be significantly less than the theoretical maximums mentioned.

-This international mobile hotspot supports up to 10 devices, using a 3900 mAh battery (up to 18 hours), weighing 6.7 ounces and measures 5.35 x 2.84 x 0.47 inches.
-The G4 has excellent global coverage in over 130 countries with unlimited LTE data.
-There are daily rental plans and a large 5” color touchscreen display for configuration and is cloudSIM compatible
+This international mobile hotspot supports up to 10 devices, using a 3000 mAh battery (up to 18 hours), weighing 130 grams and measures 126mm x 68mm x 12.1mm.
+The Mini Turbo has excellent global coverage in over 130 countries with unlimited LTE data.
+There are daily rental plans and a 2.4” color touchscreen display for configuration and is cloudSIM compatible

 The Skyroam Solis can connect only 5 devices, which may be a problem if you’re trying to provide an entire family or group with high-speed Internet.
 The device has a 6000 mAh battery (up to 20 hours), weighs 6.7 ounces and measures 3.66 x 3.66 x 1.02 inches.
 Has excellent global coverage in over 130 countries with unlimited LTE data.
 There are convenient daily and/or monthly rental plans.
 SIM-free operation is supported and there is also a slot for your own SIM if desired.
 There is no touchscreen, so manage the device via a web portal.
 Proprietary USB charging cables can be inconvenient.